wikimedia/eventgate/README.md

 is configured and present in an event, its value will be used as the destination Kafka topic of that event.
-If you need finer control over event -> Kafka topic mapping, you should implement your own Kafka produce function (see, e.g. wikimedia-eventbus) that does so.
+If you need finer control over event -> Kafka topic mapping, you should implement your own Kafka produce function (see, e.g. wikimedia-eventgate) that does so.

 # Configuration

 Configuration is passed to the service via the `config.yaml` file, which has a `services` object.
-This object contains a service named `eventbus`.
+This object contains a service named `eventgate`.
-The `conf` object of this service will be passed to the `eventbus_factory_module`.
+The `conf` object of this service will be passed to the `eventgate_factory_module`.
-To use a custom Eventbus implementation, set `eventbus_factory_module` to your javascript module that exports a `factory` function that instantiate an Eventbus with `conf`.
+To use a custom EventGate implementation, set `eventgate_factory_module` to your javascript module that exports a `factory` function that instantiate an EventGate with `conf`.
-See the section above entitled 'Eventbus implementation configuration'.
+See the section above entitled 'EventGate implementation configuration'.

-## Default Kafka Eventbus configuration
+## Default Kafka EventGate configuration

-The following values in `conf` will be used to instantiate a a default Eventbus that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.
+The following values in `conf` will be used to instantiate a a default EventGate that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.